Let's celebrate, for real.

-A full-time doodler, crafter, painter, and all-around dabbler who moonlights as a Marketing Manager, Lisa Aihara started Fiber & Dye on her 30th birthday after years of loving pestering from friends and family telling her to find a creative outlet for all of her hobbies.
+A full-time doodler, crafter, painter, and all-around dabbler, Lisa Aihara started Fiber & Dye on her 30th birthday after years of loving pestering from friends and family telling her to find a creative outlet for all of her hobbies.

-Finally, in August 2016, she launched the line with a few cards that featured Lisa's original artwork and text.
+In August 2016 she launched the line with a few cards that featured Lisa's original artwork and text.
 Just like the gal who created them, Fiber & Dye products are always cheeky and mostly cheerful, with its sentiments sincere but not without wit and cursing like a sailor, and never intended to be taken seriously because let's face it, she certainly don't take herself too seriously either.

 Designed with someone in mind.

 All Fiber & Dye cards are painted, written, lettered, and designed by Lisa.

 Watercolor has always been a medium that was special to her, because it was difficult and counterintuitive.
 It was an unforgiving medium unfit for frequent touch-ups, and forced her to be okay with the imperfections from organic strokes that she would instinctively want to "fix."

 Starting pointed pen calligraphy in 2014, brush lettering and hand drawn type has become a passion for her ever since.
 She believes that written text quite literally (pun intended) help to tell the story, strengthening, complementing, or juxtaposing against the images, and plays such a big part in that.